Best Canadian bank accounts for non-residents [2026]

 If you’re looking for alternatives to Revolut in Canada, these guides might help you: Revolut alternatives in Canada, and Revolut Business alternatives in Canada.

-How to open a Canadian bank account as a foreigner
+How to open a Canadian bank account as a foreigner?

-Generally, if you want to open a Canadian bank account as a non-resident you'll need to start your application online and then visit a branch in person to complete the process.
-These account services are usually reserved for people moving to Canada - those with visas to work or study for example.
+Generally, if you want to open a Canadian bank account as a non-resident you’ll need to start your application online and then visit a branch in person to complete the process.

-If you're not moving to Canada and simply want an easier way to manage your money in CAD and other currencies, you might prefer an account from a digital provider which offers online and in app application - like Wise or Revolut.
+If you’re not moving to Canada and simply want an easier way to manage your money in CAD and other currencies, you might prefer an account from a digital provider which offers online and in-app application - like Wise or Revolut.

-To show how that might work, here's how to open a Wise account step by step:
+📌 To show how that might work, here’s how to open a Wise account step by step:

 1. Visit the Wise website or app and click on Create account